 A second area Lord Sumption identified as leading to growing dependence on the law is the quest for greater security and reduced risk.
 He discussed the risk of road accidents posed by motor vehicles.
 The accepted situation is that the benefit of convenient fast transportation outweighs the risk of loss of human life and severe injury.
 “Eliminating risk is not an absolute value, it’s a question of degree.”
-He gave an example of how to protect the public from the ill-advised behaviour of some individuals, such as a man who was paralysed due to driving his car into a lake.
-The House of Lords rejected a claim by the driver against the local authority as the problem was seen to be self-inflicted folly of the motorist.
+He gave an example of how to protect the public from the ill-advised behaviour of some individuals, such as a man who was paralysed due to diving into a lake.
+The House of Lords rejected a claim against the local authority as the problem was seen to be self-inflicted folly.
 “Every time that a public authority is blamed for failing to prevent some tragedy like this, it will tend to respond by restricting the liberty of the public at large in order to deprive them of the opportunity to harm themselves.
 It’s the only sure way to deflect criticism.”
 He pointed out that “the law doesn’t in fact provide a solution for every misfortune.
 It expects people, within limits, to look after their own interests.”
 He acknowledged that “public expectations are a powerful motor of legal development” but qualified this saying “Judges don’t decide cases in accordance with the state of public opinion but it is their duty to take account of the values of the society which they serve.
 Risk aversion has become one of the most powerful of those values and is a growing influence in the development of the law.”
 This is highly relevant to the discussion of possible risk in the current law on assisted suicide, and any future law enabling medical assistance to die.

 Interestingly the “risk” argument is used by those on both sides of the assisted dying debate.
 In a recent article Alyson Thomson, director of Dignity in Dying in Scotland, said: “The current law is unsafe and, unlike an assisted dying law, does not protect vulnerable people.
 We are calling for a compassionate law with up-front safeguards – rather than a criminal investigation.”
 This was rejected by Baroness Grey-Thompson in a letter in the Times on 20th May 2019 which went on to argue that legalised assisted dying would be unsafe.
 The risks on each side are relative.